ingegno/fecube/README.md

 A Fe Led Cube is driven with an Arduino.
 It can be used as an educational package into Arduino and making skills like lasercutting and 3D printing.
 This repository contains

-1. a manual in latex in English and Dutch (Italian planned)
+1. Data for a Scribus manual in English and Dutch (Italian planned)
 2. Accompaning Arduino sketches to learn how the Cube can be programmed
 3. The final complete sketch to load on a Fe cube and interact with it